 “While you are not required to have an attorney, an attorney may save you from future costly legal problems by conducting a comprehensive search of federal registrations, state registrations, and “common law” unregistered trademarks before you file your application.
 Comprehensive searches are important because other trademark owners may have protected legal rights in trademarks similar to yours that are not federally registered.”

-Before starting the trademark application process on your own, consider the following ways in which a trademark attorney can help.
+Before starting the trademark application process on your own, consider the following ways in which an attorney can help.

 Table of Contents

 - 1. A trademark attorney can help you decide if and when you should file an application

 - 2. A trademark attorney can help you actually file an application

 - 3. A trademark attorney can help monitor the status of your application